Are you wondering how cold Mount Everest is? Discover the Temperature in detail.

 Exploring the Weather Patterns on Everest

-Mount Everest’s weather is known to be highly changeable.
+Mount Everest's weather is known to be highly changeable.
 Such changes can occur so rapidly that a bright, clear sky can become threatening.
-The Mount Everest temperature in summer overlaps with the southwest monsoon season; however, even with this seasonal rainfall, the average summer temperature at elevations above sea level remains freezing.
+The Mount Everest summer temperature overlaps with the southwest monsoon season; however, even with this seasonal rainfall, the average summer temperature at elevations above sea level remains below freezing.

 The monsoon's rain and snow usually fall in the mountain's lower reaches while the upper sections remain cool and dry.
 So, how cold is Mount Everest?

 Temperatures may also plunge considerably, dropping to about -60 degrees F, inhospitably cold.
-Winds on the summit of Everest can be as strong as 200 miles an hour, further compounding the chill factor and inducing life-threatening situations.
-For those inclined to ask questions such as “How cold is Mount Everest in winter?” or “How cold is Mount Everest in March?”
+Winds on the summit of Everest can reach 200 miles per hour, further compounding the chill factor and posing life-threatening risks.
+For those inclined to ask questions such as "How cold is Mount Everest in winter?" or "How cold is Mount Everest in March?"
 It is absolutely and positively cold.
-These months, especially for climbers, are the worst because of the extremely low temperatures and unpredictable weather patterns.
+These months, especially for climbers, are the worst due to extremely low temperatures and unpredictable weather.

 Factors Influencing Cold Weather on Everest